 The thermostat on the refrigerator controls the gas and electric operation.
 This eliminates the necessity of resetting the temperature each time a different energy source is used.
 Press the temperature selector button until the light at the desired setting is illuminated.
 After the initial start up, the thermostat should be moved from the coldest setting to the desired setting, which is usually mid range.

-An optional feature on the refrigerator is the addition of an automatic icemaker in the freezer compartment.
-For detailed operating instructions, please consult the manufacturer owner's manual in the Owner's Information Package.
+An optional feature on the refrigerator is the addition of an icemaker.
+For detailed operating instructions, please consult the manufacturer owner's manual in the Owner's Information Packet.

 Microwave